Stars1233/RoboBrain2.0/README.md

 ## 🚀 Key Highlights

-### 1. Comprehensive Upgrade in 3D Spatial Reasoning
+### 1. Comprehensive Upgrade in ✨ Native 3D Spatial Reasoning ✨
 Compared to version 2.0, **RoboBrain-2.5** achieves a leap in spatial perception and reasoning capabilities:
 *   **From 2D to 3D:** Upgraded from predicting coordinate points on 2D images to predicting coordinate points with depth information in **3D space** (3D Spatial Referring).
 *   **Relative to Absolute:** Evolved from understanding relative spatial relationships to measuring **absolute 3D spatial metric information** (3D Spatial Measuring).
 The model can comprehend precise physical constraint instructions (e.g., "hovering 1-5 cm above").
 *   **Point to Trace:** Advanced from predicting a single target point for pick-and-place to predicting a **series of key points** that describe the complete manipulation process (3D Spatial Trace), naturally possessing spatial planning capabilities with 3D absolute metrics.

-### 2. Breakthrough in Temporal Value Prediction
+### 2. Breakthrough in ✨ Dense Temporal Value Estimation ✨
 **RoboBrain-2.5** makes significant progress in temporal modeling by constructing a General Reward Model (GRM):
 *   **Dense Progress Prediction:** Capable of multi-granularity task progress prediction across different tasks, viewpoints, and embodiments.
 *   **Execution State Estimation:** Understands task goals and estimates various states during execution (e.g., success, failure, error occurrence).